 - Playing some of the best Math board games for preschool kids.

-Grade school kids have more understanding of the concept of numbers and calculations.
+Elementary school kids have more understanding of the concept of numbers and calculations.
 At this age, they start to understand more complicated arithmetic and begin to master addition, subtraction, multiplication, division, fractions, and decimals.

 - Teaching with food.
 A simple lesson about fractions using pizza slices can go a long way.